Mengqi-Lei/SoftHGNN/README.md

 torchrun --nproc_per_node 4 --master_port 29501 train.py  # 4 GPUs
 ```
 Here, we use `torchrun` to run the training process on 4 GPUs.
 You can adjust the number of GPUs according to your needs. `--nproc_per_node` specifies the number of GPUs to use, and `--master_port` sets the port for communication between processes.

-## Open-Source Training Records and Weights🎞️

-To facilitate the reproduction of the Crowd Counting and Object Detection tasks, we have open-sourced all training records and weight files.
-You can download them from either Baidu Netdisk or Google Drive:

-Coming Soon in weeks...

 ## Related Projects🔗